 - 1. The Charity approach get and keep a large stock of suitable things that you use (example: canned fish or meat, nut butters), buying new inventory regularly and donating the older items to a food bank as their expiration dates approach. - 2.
 The Ongoing Use approach similar to the charity approach, but with attention to balancing food lifetime and your use so that you can keep a reserve without having to give or throw very much away.
-This requires the most effort and attention. - Whatever your primary method, remember to have a few portable items to take with you if you have to evacuate. - Our Food-2 information sheet contains additional detail on selecting, storing, and consuming emergency rations to see it, CLICK HERE
+This requires the most effort and attention.

+Whatever your primary method, remember to have some portable items in your car or available to take with you if you have to evacuate.